Cold Gas and Star Formation in the Phoenix Cluster with JWST: Discussion

-We can further constrain the ionization source by considering the ratio of the 7.7 $\mu$m to 11.3 $\mu$m PAH features, $L_{7.7}/L_{11.3}$, which is sensitive primarily to the fraction of ionized and neutral PAHs in the system \citep{2007ApJ...657..810D}.
+We can constrain the ionization source of the PAHs by considering the ratio of the 7.7 $\mu$m to 11.3 $\mu$m PAH features, $L_{7.7}/L_{11.3}$, which is sensitive primarily to the fraction of ionized and neutral PAHs in the system \citep{2007ApJ...657..810D}.
 Starburst systems with a large population of young, hot stars and a hard radiation field typically having elevated ratios of $\sim$3--7\citep{2007ApJ...656..770S}.
 The diffuse galactic ISM, with more evolved stars and an intermediate radiation field, has ratios between 2--3.3 \citep{2004ApJ...609..203S}.
 Finally, dusty elliptical galaxies, with only evolved stars and a soft radiation field, typically have much lower ratios between 1--2 \citep{2008ApJ...684..270K}.
-We examine $L_{7.7}/L_{11.3}$ in each spaxel and classify them into 3 categories, for simplicity: starbursts (young stars; $L_{7.7}/L_{11.3} > 3.3$), diffuse galactic ISM (middle-aged stars; $2 < L_{7.7}/L_{11.3} < 3.3$), and dusty ellipticals (old stars; $L_{7.7}/L_{11.3} < 2$).
+We examine $L_{7.7}/L_{11.3}$ in each spaxel and classify them into 3 categories, for simplicity: ``starbursts'' (young stars; $L_{7.7}/L_{11.3} > 3.3$), ``diffuse galactic ISM'' (middle-aged stars; $2 < L_{7.7}/L_{11.3} < 3.3$), and ``dusty ellipticals'' (old stars; $L_{7.7}/L_{11.3} < 2$).
 The results are shown in Figure \ref{fig:pah_ratios}.
 Compared with the D11 sample and the SINGS sample, we see that most of Phoenix A's host galaxy has ratios typical of starburst galaxies.
 However, there are a few pockets to the southeast and northwest of the nucleus where the ratio drops all the way into dusty elliptical territory.
 This may indicate that the cooling flow is more suppressed in these regions compared to their surroundings, preventing younger stars from forming and causing the primary ionization source to be old stars.
 Alternatively, these regions may have a higher dust obscuration around the young stars, but we do not see any coincidence between the pockets of low PAH ratios here and regions of enhanced dust obscuration in Figure \ref{fig:opticaldepth}.
-The ratio also drops significantly in the nucleus (as shown by the ``QSO'' data point), following the trends seen in \citet{2007ApJ...656..770S} for AGN-dominated systems.
-AGN feedback is likely preventing new stars from forming within $\sim 1$ kpc from the SMBH---at this scale, the closer to the SMBH, the more effective heating becomes.
-This has been observed in simulations with substantial rises in the innermost entropy and turbulence \citep[e.g.][]{2020MNRAS.498.4983W}.